pooriajr/pooriajr/src/_posts/2023-09-23-lessons-from-the-small-bets-cohort-part-1.md

 ## The Role of Randomness

 Right out the gate, Daniel dropped a bomb on me.

 The world I thought I knew is actually split into 2 *very different* worlds: the predictable world, and the stochastic world (stochastic means random, unpredictable)

 Everything I've learned since childhood has equipped me with strategies for success in the predictable world.

-But if I try and use those same strategies into the stochastic world, I'll be ill-equipped.
+But if I try and use those same strategies in the stochastic world, I'll be ill-equipped.
 That world operates so differently that it demands a different approach.

 ## It all makes sense now

-It's a fascinating reframe which I had never considered, but which explains a lot.
+The "predictable word vs. stochastic world" mental model fascinated me because it explains a lot.

-For years I've laughed at the absurdity of how I can reliably make 6 figures working as a full-time developer, but don't even know if I'll make 6 dollars on my side projects.
+For years I've laughed at how I can reliably make 6 figures working as a full-time developer, but don't even know if I'll make 6 dollars on a side project.

 I've taken it as a sign that building your own thing is just *that much harder*, and that I simply needed to improve my skills and keep trying.